googleapis/google-http-java-client/docs/http-transport.md

 1. [`NetHttpTransport`][net-http-transport]: based on [`HttpURLConnection`][http-url-connection]
 that is found in all Java SDKs, and thus usually the simplest choice.
+1. [`Apache5HttpTransport`][apache-http-transport]: based on the popular
+   [Apache 5.x HttpClient][apache5-http-client] that allows for more customization.
 1. [`ApacheHttpTransport`][apache-http-transport]: based on the popular
-[Apache HttpClient][apache-http-client] that allows for more customization.
+[Apache 4.x HttpClient][apache-http-client] that allows for more customization.
+Note that this transport implementation relies on [Apache 4.x HttpCore][apache-http-core] which has reached end of life.
+It is recommended to use [`Apache5HttpTransport`][apache-http-transport] instead.
 1. [`UrlFetchTransport`][url-fetch-transport]: based on the [URL Fetch Java API][url-fetch] in the Google App Engine SDK.